PapaCapricorn/shiftstoned/src/site/articles/legacy/2018-07-27-TaleOfTwo.md

 ---
 title: A Tale of Two Power Bases
-description: "Two distinct archetypes prevailed at recent competitive Eternal events.
-How do their Power bases differ?"
+description: "Two distinct and innovative archetypes prevailed at recent **Eternal** competitive events.
+Tobboo's *Rakano Valkyries* showcases a new breed of **Midrange Rakano**, while Isochron's *Adapted Green Feln* presents a fresh take on **J/PS Control**.
+Let's take a look at their power bases using the **Eternal Power Calculator**…"
 meta_title: "A Tale of Two Power Bases"
 meta_image: /images/articles/TaleOfTwo2.png
+meta_description: "Two distinct archetypes prevailed at recent competitive Eternal events.
+How do their Power bases differ?"
 date: 2018-07-27 00:00:00.00 -5
 ---
 # A Tale of Two Power Bases {.title}